 Morning rush hour.
 After cleansing your face with a toner you need to use a moisturizer, then a spot treatment or concealer under your eyes.
 The next step is to apply your foundation and then, of course, the blusher.
 Different brushes for different products.
 Tired of using multiple products to make your skin glow?

-How about having all those products in one easy to use product?
-A BB, CC or DD cream may be just great solution for days when you are in a hurry but still want to give your skin a youthful glow.
-These creams are supposed to do the work of a primer, concealer, moisturizer, foundation and sunscreen to get the same results.
+How about having all those products in one easy to use a product?
+BB, CC or DD cream may be a just great solution for days when you are in a hurry but still want to give your skin a youthful glow.
+These creams are supposed to do the work of a primer, concealer, moisturizer, foundation, and sunscreen to get the same results.
 These creams are your one-stop-shop beauty product.

 What is BB Cream?

 Also known as a beauty or blemish balm, the BB creams are a hybrid between skin care and makeup.
 These multi-purpose cosmetic products are designed to provide extra hydration, a sheer finish, and come equipped with a decent amount of SPF protection.

 BB creams have a lighter finish and offer light to medium coverage.
 They’re lighter than the foundation but heavier than tinted moisturizers.
 Extra benefits that BB creams are said to have depends largely on the individual formula.